-Polymer-Based Composite Radiation Shielding Materials with Additives for Enhanced Radiation Protection and Dosimetry Performance in Medical, Space and Defense Applications (RADSHIELD-PAC)
+Polymer-Based Composite Shielding Materials with Additives for Enhanced Radiation Protection and Dosimetric Performance in Medical, Space and Defence Applications (RADSHIELD-PAC)

 Description